 Stay connected Accordion Closed

 Subscribe to our free e-newsletter and become a champion for your student’s progress, with timely information and relevant advice along the way.
-The Backpack is a weekly email geared toward families of freshmen and sophomores to help them understand the opportunities and challenges students face during their first few years.
+The Backpack is a bi-weekly email geared toward families of freshmen and sophomores to help them understand the opportunities and challenges students face during their first few years.

 Join the Lumberjack family at the Parent and Family Services’ Facebook page.
 You will find answers to frequently asked questions, upcoming events and reminders and other fun and important updates.